rpm-software-management/dnf/doc/api_plugins.rst

   .. method:: transaction

     Plugin can override this.
 This hook is called immediately after a successful transaction.
+    Plugins that were removed or obsoleted by the transaction will not run the transaction hook.

 You may want to see the comparison with `yum plugin hook API`_.